Best Digital Caliper For Engine Building

 Article by Mark Trotta

 Although you can buy a caliper really cheap, that's not a good idea for engine building purposes.
 If you're needing to measure parts for woodworking, or crafts like jewelry making, any caliper will fit the bill.
-But for engine work, measurements often need to be as precise as 0.005 of an inch.
+But for engine work, measurements often need to be as precise as five-thousands of an inch (0.005).

 Types Of Calipers